aryanshailech/Agrawal-Physiotherapy-Clinic/README.md

 - **Role Management**: Manage user roles and permissions for secure access to sensitive information.
 - **Data Analytics**: Gain insights into clinic operations with various metrics.

-### Notifications and Alerts
-- Automated email notifications for appointment confirmations, reminders, and updates.

 ## Technologies Used

 ### Front-End Development